rbms-bsc/DCRMR/_pages/PPDM/Name-of-distributor.md

 ## 5.27.36 Supplied and conjectured names of distributors

 <a name="5.27.36.1">5.27.36.1</a> If no name, address, or device of a distributor appears on the manifestation, supply the name of the distributor in square brackets if known and if considered important.
 If the responsibility of a distributor for a particular manifestation is conjectured, either add a question mark to any supplied name or give the information in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/).
-In any case of a supplied distributor give supporting evidence in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [5.285.34.6](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.34.6)).
+In any case of a supplied distributor, give supporting evidence in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [5.285.34.6](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.34.6)).

 ## 5.27.37 Name of distributor cannot be supplied